Biodiversity and climate protection in the Leuser Ecosystem in Sumatra

 Objective and activities

-The project supports the sustainable management of the Gunung Leuser ecosystem on Sumatra.
-The primary aim of the project is to balance the needs for conserving biodiversity with those of the population.
-The project provides infrastructure to the protected areas’ administrative bodies and advises them on setting up new structures and improving existing ones.
-New GIS systems boost the planning and monitoring ability of the regional planning authorities.
-The project works together with the municipalities to develop land-use plans in order to improve the living conditions of the local population and avoid conflicts.
-Borders are being defined between areas to be used by the population and protected ones.
-Measures involving agroforestry and communal forests create additional income for the population and reduce the pressure on land in the national park.
-Furthermore, the project addresses the conflicts between people and wild animals (e.g. elephants and tigers).
+The Gunung Leuser ecosystem on Sumatra is one of the largest carbon sinks in Asia.
+It possesses a stunning amount of biodiversity and is also a vital water catchment area for millions of people.
+However, the region is currently being confronted by logging, agriculture, settlement construction and other threats.
+The project supports the sustainable management of the ecosystem, reconciling protection interests with the interests of the population.
+It provides infrastructure to the protected areas’ administrative bodies and advises them on how to set up new structures and improve existing ones.
+New geographic information systems (GIS) bolster the planning and monitoring ability of the regional planning authorities.
+The project works together with the municipalities to develop land use plans designed to improve the living conditions of the local population and avoid conflicts with the protected areas.
+Measures such as agroforestry and communal forests also create potential income for the population.

 State of implementation/results